luddites-me/docker-tools/docs/overview.md

 ## Composing Services with `compose-all.sh`

 The [`compose-all.sh`](../compose-all.sh) is used to compose multiple services in a single stack, and share configuration via environment variables across the services.
+It's basically a thin wrapper around `docker-compose` that's just used to gather the `docker-compose.yml` files you want included in the stack and setup/validate environment variables.

-Depending on what you're working on, different services can be composed together by setting the `COMPOSE_PROTECT_[SERVICE]` variable for the service you want to include, and running the `compose-all.sh` script to invoke setup the environment and invoke `docker-compose` with the services indicated.
+Depending on what you're working on, different services can be composed together by setting the `COMPOSE_[SERVICE]` variable for the service you want to include, and running the `compose-all.sh` script to setup the environment and invoke `docker-compose` with the `.yml` files for the services indicated.

-The way this works is to associate a `COMPOSE_PROTECT_[SERVICE]` variable with each service directory (e.g., `COMPOSE_PROTECT_API` is associated with [`protect-api`](../protect-api)).
+The way this works is to associate a `COMPOSE_[SERVICE]` variable with each service directory (e.g., `COMPOSE_PROTECT_API` is associated with [`protect-api`](../protect-api)).
 Each "service directory" contains a script named `get-compose-services.sh`, which prints out the names of the .yml files to be passed to `docker-compose`.
 Additionally, the service directory can contain an `.env.schema` file to define environment variables that must be defined (`compose-all.sh` will fail with an error message if any are not), and an `.env.defaults` file to set default values for required environment variables.
 If you want values in `.env` or `.env.defaults` to override any values you already have in your environment, just set a variable named `ENVFILE_TAKES_PRECEDENCE`; by default, values already set in your environment take precedence.

 Some care should be taken to not set the default value for the same environment variable in multiple "services", since the order the defaults are loaded in is arbitrary, and defaults are only applied in the case there is no value previously set (either pre-existing in the environment, or within the `.env` file).
 This means if a variable, e.g. `PROTECT_API_URL`, is optional, it should not be set to a default value of `''` in any service, since doing so can prevent it from being set to its real value later on.
 Instead, just leave the optional variable out of `.env.schema`, and document what happens if it is set.